Structurally Different Neural Network Blocks for the Segmentation of Atrial and Aortic Perivascular Adipose Tissue in Multi-centre CT Angiography Scans: Methodology

-\paragraph{UX block:} The UX block, recently proposed in~\cite{lee20223d}, is a convolution-based network block that relies on large kernel sizes and depth-wise convolutions.
-It mimics the Swin block in structure but uses depth-wise convolution (DWC) using $7\times7\times7$ kernels, depth-wise convolutional scaling (DCS), and linear normalization as illustrated in Figure~\ref{fig:blocks}(c) and Equation 3 (right) in the Supplementary Materials.
+The UX block, introduced in~\cite{lee20223d}, is a convolution-based network block designed around large kernel sizes and depth-wise convolutions (DWC).
+Structurally, it mirrors the Swin block but replaces self-attention with depth-wise convolution using $7\times7\times7$ kernels, along with depth-wise convolutional scaling (DCS) and linear normalization as illustrated in Figure~\ref{fig:blocks}(c) and formulated in Equation~\ref{equation:ux}.

+The outputs of the UX block are computed in the sequential layers of $l$ and $l+1$ as:

+where $\hat{z}^l$ and $z^l$ are the outputs of the modules, DWC and DCS denote depthwise convolution (with kernel size starting from 7 × 7 × 7) and depthwise convolution scaling modules, respectively, and LN is a layer normalization.